-Regarding the species richness of each plant lineage (Tab.
-2), the corystosperms 446 447 (Umkomasiaceae) are the most diverse group in the Carnian, Norian, and Rhaetian, with 31, 448 16, and 13 species, respectively (see also Fig. 2).
-This family passes just as relicts to the 449 Early Jurassic with four species (Tab.
-2; Fig. 3).
-Other gymnosperm orders important during the Late Triassic are the Peltaspermales (Peltaspermaceae and Mattatiellaceae), 450 Petriellales, Cycadales, Ginkgoales, and Gnetales.
-All these orders occur in the Jurassic but 451 452 only with very few species.
-During the Hettangian, the species richness of each recorded 453 order or family does not exceed four species.
-The bennetittaleans, with 14 species, and the dipteridacean and osmundacean ferns, with 11, are the lineages with greatest specific 454 richness in the Sinemurian (Tab.
-2; Fig.3).
-The dipteridacean species richness decreases 455 from the Toarcian onwards.
-On the contrary, osmundacean ferns diversify again in the 456 Bathonian.
-A diminution of the bennettitalean richness is observed from the Pliensbachian 457 and they became the most diverse plant lineage during the Bathonian-Kimmeridgian.
-The 458 459 modern conifer lineages show a progressive diversification from the Sinemurian, and in the 460 Oxfordian and Kimmeridgian, the Araucariaceae and Podocarpaceae are the most diverse 461 conifer families (Tab.
-2; Fig. 4).
-In the studied interval, the Marchantiopsida, Bryopsida, and the lycopodiacean lycophytes are recorded only in the Carnian, with one species each.
-462 Pleuromeiacean and isoetacean lycophytes are present in the Carnian-Norian and 463 Bathonian-Kimmeridgian, respectively, also with one species each.
-Within sphenophytes, the 464 465 Equisetaceae family shows species richness values quite stable from the Late Triassic to the 466 Late Jurassic, with one to five species, while Neocalamitaceae (= Apocalamitaceae) reach four species in the Carnian, three in the Sinemurian, and disappears afterward.
-467
+Regarding the species richness of each plant lineage (Table 2), the corystosperms (Umkomasiaceae) were the most diverse group in the Carnian, Norian, and Rhaetian, with 31, 16, and 13 species, respectively (see also Fig. 2).
+This family passed just as relicts to the Early Jurassic with four species (Table 2, Fig. 3).
+Other gymnosperm orders important during the Late Triassic were the Peltaspermales (Peltaspermaceae and Mattatiellaceae), Petriellales, Cycadales, Ginkgoales, and Gnetales.
+All these orders occurred in the Jurassic but only with very few species.
+During the Hettangian, the species richness of each recorded order or family did not exceed four species.
+The bennetittaleans, with 14 species, and the dipteridacean and osmundacean ferns, with 11, were the lineages with greatest specific richness in the Sinemurian (Table 2, Fig.3).
+The dipteridacean species richness decreased from the Toarcian onwards.
+On the contrary, osmundacean ferns diversified again in the Bathonian.
+A diminution of the bennettitalean richness is observed from the Pliensbachian, but they became the most diverse plant lineage during the Bathonian-Kimmeridgian.
+The modern conifer lineages showed a progressive diversification from the Sinemurian, and in the Oxfordian and Kimmeridgian, the Araucariaceae and Podocarpaceae were the most diverse conifer families (Table 2, Fig. 4).
+In the studied interval, the Marchantiopsida, Bryopsida, and the lycopodiacean lycophytes were recorded only in the Carnian, with one species each.
+Pleuromeiacean and isoetacean lycophytes were present in the Carnian-Norian and Bathonian-Kimmeridgian, respectively, also with one species each.
+Within sphenophytes, the family Equisetaceae shows species richness values guite stable from the Late Triassic to the Late Jurassic, with one to five species, while Neocalamitaceae (= Apocalamitaceae) reached four species in the Carnian, three in the Sinemurian, and disappeared afterward.